kakavi/metabase/docs/users-guide/10-pulses.md

 ### Editing or archiving a pulse

-If you ever need to make changes to a pulse, just navigate to the collection where it's saved and click on it, or search for it in the big search bar at the top of Metabase.
+If you ever need to make changes to a pulse, just navigate to the collection where it's saved and click on it, or search for it in the big search bar at the top of Kenga Analytics.

 If a pulse has outlived its usefulness you can archive it by clicking on the Archive button at the bottom of the pulse's detail page.
 Just remember: if you archive a pulse, no one will receive it anymore.
 You can unarchive a pulse just like you can with questions and dashboards by navigating to the archive from the top-right button while viewing any collection and clicking on the View Archive menu option, then clicking on the `Unarchive this` button on the far right next to the pulse.

 ---

-## Next: Connecting Metabase to Slack with Metabot 🤖
+## Next: Connecting Kenga Analytics to Slack with Metabot 🤖

 If your team uses Slack to communicate, you can [use Metabot](11-metabot.md) to display your saved questions directly within Slack whenever you want.